amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Proselint differs from a spellchecker in that it's recommendations are not specifically countering errors of in which is word is spelled incorrectly, but errors of style and usage. [#]_

-.. [#] For a case where spelling and proselint are similar, consider malapropisms.
+.. [#] For a case where spelling and Proselint are similar, consider malapropisms.
 It is not that "attacking your voracity" is incorrectly spelled, but that the appropriate word (in most contexts) is "veracity".

 As a tool for language science
 ------------------------------

-Though it has not been used in any extensive linguistic studies to date, Proselint is a tool that fits the formal structure expected by many language science techniques but with a feature set that emphasises different information.
+Though it has not been used in any extensive linguistic studies to date, Proselint is a tool that fits the formal structure expected by many language science techniques but with a feature set that emphasizes different information.
 Additionally, Proselint's rule generation techniques have followed the path of expert knowledge systems than those used by modern :sc:`nlp` research.
 This approach is labor-intensive and does not scale well.
 Thus, integrating Proselint with :sc:`nlp` and machine learning techniques we expect will prove to be mutually beneficial (if only in providing a unique data set and ways to improve that data set).

 Linguistics as a science is largely a descriptivist enterprise, seeking to describe language as it is used rather than prescribe how it ought to be used.
 Errors are considered in the context of how people successfully learn language and how their errors in doing so (especially children's) reveal the underlying structure of the language learning mechanism (see, e.g.,  overregularization by young English speakers :cite:`marcus1992overregularization`).
 A focus on identifying the stylistic errors in peoples' language use does not fit the descriptivist approach common to linguists.

 ..
 One potential application of Proselint as a tool for language science is in tracking historical trends in usage.
 Corpora such as the Google Books have been useful for measuring changes in the prevalence of words and phrases over several hundred years.
 Our tool, in providing a feature set for usage, can be used in a similar way.
-For example, one might study the prevelance of airlinese (e.g., use of "momentarily" to mean "in a moment", as in the phrase "we are taking off momentarily") and its alignment with the rise of that industry.
+For example, one might study the prevalence of airlinese (e.g., use of "momentarily" to mean "in a moment", as in the phrase "we are taking off momentarily") and its alignment with the rise of that industry.

 In our testing of Proselint, we assembled a corpus of text from well-edited magazines containing low rates of usage errors.
 When doing so, we noticed that there are no available annotated corpora that provide false-positive rates for style and usage violations.
 Without such a corpus the :sc:`nlp` community cannot proceed in working on topics like those we discuss.
 Given the descriptivist bias, this may not be surprising.
-Nonetheless, without first postulating the existence of such a corpus, it is difficult to fathom how our theoretical work analyzing lintscores or analysing linting as a signal detection theory problem could have occurred.
+Nonetheless, without first postulating the existence of such a corpus, it is difficult to fathom how our theoretical work analyzing lintscores or analyzing linting as a signal detection theory problem could have occurred.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.
 Unfortunately, because our corpus is from well-edited magazines with copyright on their work, this corpus cannot be released as part of open source software such as Proselint.
 Developing an open source corpus of style and usage errors will be necessary if these tools are to made available outside of our internal tests.

 Results
 =======
 As a proof of concept, we used Proselint to make contributions to several documents, including the White House's Federal Source Code Policy; The Open Logic Project textbook on advanced logic; Infoactive's *Data + Design* book; and many of the other papers contributed to *SciPy 2016*.
 In addition, to evaluate Proselint's false-alarm rate, we developed a corpus of essays from well-edited magazines such as *Harper's Magazine*, *The New Yorker*, and *The Atlantic* and measured the lintscore, defined below.
-Because the essays included in our corpus were edited by a team of experts, we expect Proselint to remain mostly silent, commenting only on the rare error that slips through unnotcied by the editors or, more commonly, on the finer points of usage, about which experts may disagree.
-When run over v0.1.0 of our corpus, we acheived a lintscore of 98.8, reflecting detection of XX errors with XX false alarms (*k* = 2).
+Because the essays included in our corpus were edited by a team of experts, we expect Proselint to remain mostly silent, commenting only on the rare error that slips through unnoticed by the editors or, more commonly, on the finer points of usage, about which experts may disagree.
+When run over v0.1.0 of our corpus, we achieved a lintscore of 98.8, reflecting detection of XX errors with XX false alarms (*k* = 2).

 We have applied Proselint to the 2016 SciPy proceedings on the pull requests available on XX-XX-XXXX (date), XX-XX-XXXX (date), and XX-XX-XXXX (date).
 After removing (and noting) the number of false positives at these different dates, we have provided comments to the authors so they could change them.
 As you can see (Insert figure (once the analysis is complete)), the number of errors is [increasing/decreasing/stable] and our false-positive rate is [increasing/decreasing/stable].